kabartolo/gatsby-theme-carraway-docs/README.md

 npm install @kabartolo/gatsby-theme-chicago-docs
 ```

-To install just the **core theme** so you can style your docs from scratch, run:
+To install just the <a href="https://github.com/kabartolo/gatsby-theme-chicago-docs-core">**core theme**</a> so you can style your docs from scratch, run:

 ```
 npm install @kabartolo/gatsby-theme-chicago-docs-core